-This paper fits into a larger literature that studies restrictions in the credit market (Jaffee and Stiglitz, 1990, Dewatripont, and Tirole, 1994).
-More recently, several studies use microdata to study household finance issues (Alessie, Hochguertel and Weber, 2005, Gerardi, Herkenhoff, Ohanian and Willen, 2018, Christelis, Ehrmann and Georgarakos, 2017, Madeira and Zafar, 2015, Madeira, 2018), which are affected by over-borrowing and myopic decisions.
-Past studies have provided estimates of the impact of usury laws or interest rate ceilings across several countries (Maimbo and Henriquez, 2014), but these studies are mostly based on aggregate statistics from cross-country data, which can be affected by other differences in institutions or macroeconomic shocks2.
-This paper improves upon the past literature (such as the official report on the impact of the 2013 Chilean law, SBIF, 2017) by using a carefully detailed regression discontinuity design in which two groups of very similar people are compared over time, but one group suffers most of the law's impact due to its borrower risk being unprofitable above the legal cap.
-Other ongoing studies of the Chilean 2013 interest rate legislation are now focusing on the consumer protection benefits of the legislation, with some structural models showing that the caps decreased the market power of banks (Hurtado, 2016, Córdova and Toro, 2019, Cuesta and Sepúlveda, 2019).
+This paper fits into a larger literature that studies restrictions in the credit market (Jaffee and Stiglitz, 1990), (Dewatripont and Tirole, 1994).
+More recently, several studies use microdata to study household finance issues (Alessie et al., 2005), (Gerardi et al., 2018), (Christelis et al., 2017), (Madeira and Zafar, 2015), (Madeira, 2018), which are affected by over-borrowing and myopic decisions.
+Past studies have provided estimates of the impact of usury laws or interest rate ceilings across several countries (Maimbo and Henriquez, 2014), but these studies are mostly based on aggregate statistics from cross-country data, which can be affected by other differences in institutions or macroeconomic shocks3 This paper improves upon the past literature (such as the official report on the impact of the 2013 Chilean law, SBIF, 2017) by using a carefully detailed regression discontinuity design in which two groups of very similar people are compared over time, but one group suffers most of the law's impact due to its borrower risk being unprofitable above the legal cap.
+Other ongoing studies of the Chilean 2013 interest rate legislation are now focusing on the consumer protection benefits of the legislation, with some structural models showing that the caps decreased the market power of banks (Hurtado, 2016), (Córdova and Toro, 2019), (Cuesta and Sepúlveda, 2019).